Praying for the dead or paying for the deceased?

 Do I have a soul?

 A person is altogether a body and a spiritual being.
-The soul designates the spiritual principle of a human being, the innermost of his being, of his conscience, what is also called his “heart”.
+The soul designates the spiritual principle of every human being, the innermost of his being, of his conscience, also called “heart”.

 The soul is shaping the being, i.e. it renders the human body alive with its living source.
 Immortal, it is created by God at our conception and from then on, remains acutely united to our body.
 Body of our soul and soul of our body.
 At our death, the soul disengages from our body, and awaits to be ultimately reunited with our body at the final Resurrection.